microsoft/vscode-docs/docs/cpp/c-cpp-properties-schema-reference.md

   A list of files that should be included before any other characters in the source file are processed.
 Files are included in the order listed.

 - `compileCommands` (optional)
   The full path to the `compile_commands.json` file for the workspace.
-The include paths and defines discovered in this file will be used instead of the values set for `includePath` and `defines` settings.
+The include paths and defines discovered in this file will take precedence over your other settings in `c_cpp_properties.json`, such as `includePath` and `defines`.
 If the compile commands database does not contain an entry for the translation unit that corresponds to the file you opened in the editor, then a warning message will appear and the extension will use the `includePath` and `defines` settings instead.

   For more information about the file format, see the [Clang documentation](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
 Some build systems, such as CMake, [simplify generating this file](https://cmake.org/cmake/help/v3.5/variable/CMAKE_EXPORT_COMPILE_COMMANDS.html).

+- `dotconfig`
+  A path to a .config file created by the Kconfig system.
+The Kconfig system generates a file with all the defines needed to build a project.
+Examples of projects that use the Kconfig system are the Linux Kernel and NuttX RTOS.

+- `mergeConfigurations`
+  Set to `true` to merge include paths, defines, and forced includes with those from a configuration provider.

+- `customConfigurationVariables`
+  Custom variables that can be queried through the command `${cpptools:activeConfigCustomVariable}` to use for the input variables in `launch.json` or `tasks.json`.

 - `browse`
   The set of properties used when `"C_Cpp.intelliSenseEngine"` is set to `"Tag Parser"` (also referred to as "fuzzy" IntelliSense, or the "browse" engine).
 These properties are also used by the **Go to Definition/Declaration** features, or when the "default" IntelliSense engine is unable to resolve the `#includes` in your source files.